 o The A3 and railway divide the town hindering access to the university, research park and hospital.

-o Development at Slyfield is impeded by road capacity.
+o Development at Slyfield is impeded by lack of road capacity.

 o The A3 causes noise pollution from Burpham to Onslow.